asynkron/protoactor-website/hugo/content/docs/supervision.md

 Another common use case is that an actor needs to fail in the absence of an external resource, which may also be one of its own children.
 If a third party terminates a child by way of the `context.Stop(pid)` method or sending a `context.Poison(pid)`, or their .NET Async counterparts, the supervisor might well be affected.

-### One-For-One Strategy vs. All-For-One Strategy
+### One-For-One strategy vs All-For-One strategy

 There are two classes of supervision strategies which come with Proto.Actor: `OneForOneStrategy` and `AllForOneStrategy`.
 Both are configured with a mapping from exception type to supervision directive (see above) and limits on how often a child is allowed to fail before terminating it.
 The difference between them is that the former applies the obtained directive only to the failed child, whereas the latter applies it to all siblings as well.
 Normally, you should use the `OneForOneStrategy`, which also is the default if none is specified explicitly.

 ![One for one](images/oneforone.png)

 The `AllForOneStrategy` is applicable in cases where the ensemble of children has such tight dependencies among them, that a failure of one child affects the function of the others, i.e. they are inextricably linked.
-Since a restart does not clear out the mailbox, it often is best to terminate the children upon failure and re-create them explicitly from the supervisor (by watching the children's lifecycle); otherwise you have to make sure that it is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.
+Since a restart does not clear out the mailbox, it is often best to terminate the children upon failure and re-create them explicitly from the supervisor (by watching the children's lifecycle); otherwise you have to make sure that it is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.

 ![All for one](images/allforone.png)